 I never read the book nor had any desire to do so.
 I tend to like my brain cells to remain where they are, between my ears.
 So after article, after article, after article from feminists to the Christian right and all points in between, I wanted to know for myself if everything they were saying was true.
 And then I thought, where were these people when the book was doing so well and selling eleventy-billion copies?

 She’s saucy and a little defiant.
-He realized she isn’t like all the other girls, who apparently just want to just kiss his ass, meant quite literally.
-To be honest, she sort of follows the rules from one of my favorite dating books, Why Men Love Bitches, but she comes across very vulnerable at the same time.
+He realized she isn’t like all the other girls, who apparently just want to just kiss his ass, which meant quite literally.
+To be honest, she sort of follows the rules from one of my favorite dating books, Why Men Love Bitches, but she comes across as very vulnerable at the same time.
 Something he obviously would love to exploit.
-There’s a couple of important issues to point out.
-She doesn’t hail from what seems to be a great family background.
-Daddy issues abound.
+There are a couple of important issues to point out.
+She doesn’t hail from what seems to be great family background.
+Daddy issues abound!
 So the charming Christian Grey becomes very pursuant of her and she likes it.
 And then he isn’t.
 And then he is.
 And then she calls him on it.
-And then he says, oh I can’t stay away from you.
+And then he says, Oh I can’t stay away from you.
 Then he continues to romance the shit out of her.

 One night she drunk dials him.
 He’s seemingly put off by her inebriation and feels the need to track her down and hold her hair while she pukes.
-Apparently a good time had by all.
+Apparently, a good time was had by all.
 He buys her clothes.
 He buys her a computer.
 He buys her a car.
 He whisks her away on a helicopter for a weekend trip to his place.
 And as she begins to become more and more attracted to him, he gives her the “I don’t do romance speech.”
-He also gives her the “I’m not the guy for you speech.”
+He also gives her the “I’m not the guy for you!” speech.
 All the while still romancing her and pursuing her.
-He also says he never “sleeps” with a woman as in actual sleep, but then he does with her a couple times, but says oh no, it’s not something I do.
-Apparently he gives the romance, wants to have sex, but doesn’t want her to become attached to him in any way shape or form, he spends the night only when he wants to, then disappears the rest of the time.
+He also says he never “sleeps” with a woman as in actual sleep, but then he does with her a couple of times, but says oh no, it’s not something I do.
+Apparently, he gives the romance, and wants to have sex, but doesn’t want her to become attached to him in any way shape, or form.
+He spends the night only when he wants to, then disappears the rest of the time.
 So right off the bat, he’s every man I’ve dated in the last 10 years.
-Minus the clothes, helicopter rides, computer and car thingie.
+Minus the clothes, helicopter rides, computer, and car thingie.
 Obviously, I’m doing it wrong.

-Now to the question on does this movie glorify domestic abuse?
+Now to the question of does this movie glorify domestic abuse?

 I’m going to answer that with another question.
 Since when has Hollywood NOT glorified all that is wrong with society?